dr1zzle1/dr1zzle1/README.md

 # 👋🏻 Hi, my name is **Marat Valiev**

-## I'm a beginner Front-end developer
+## I'm a Junior Front-end developer

 ### Languages and Technologies